Mc-Zen/tiptoe/README.md

 The issue is demonstrated in the figure below.
 In all cases, the arrow is tangent to the curve at its end.
 In the left panel of the figure, the curve does not enter the arrow in the middle but rather from the side which definitely wouldn't make you look like a good designer when handing in professional work ;)

 To compensate this issue, the path is _transformed_, i.e., shortened by some amount to make it seem nicer.
-This happens at the cost of the path being not quite the same, but it yields a much prettier result.
+This happens at the cost of the path being not quite the same as before; but it yields a much prettier result.

 <p align="center">